Loading...

 The web fetch tool allows Claude to retrieve full content from specified web pages and PDF documents.

 Enabling the web fetch tool in environments where Claude processes untrusted input alongside sensitive data poses data exfiltration risks.
-We recommend only using this tool in trusted environments or when handling non-sensitive data.
+Only use this tool in trusted environments or when handling non-sensitive data.

 To minimize exfiltration risks, Claude is not allowed to dynamically construct URLs.
 Claude can only fetch URLs that have been explicitly provided by the user or that come from previous web search or web fetch results.
 However, there is still residual risk that should be carefully considered when using this tool.